infiniflow/ragflow/api/python_api_reference.md

 ### Returns

-The downloaded document in Bytes.
+The downloaded document in bytes.

 ### Examples